tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 **P, R, and F1 scores for a model are 100% contingent on the confidence threshold used to filter predictions.**

-A deep learning model which produces confidence *does not have* a generic or universal value of precision, recall, or F1.
-It only has values
+A deep learning model which produces confidence values *does not have* a generic or universal value of precision, recall, or F1.
+It only has values of P/R/F1 at a specific confidence threshold.

 Whenever you report a model's P, R, or F1, you should include the confidence threshold used.

-It is very important to check the documentation for whatever tools you are using to see what .
+It is very important to check the documentation for whatever tools you are using to see what the confidence threshold.

 ## How does the confidence threshold affect P and R?

 As you increase the confidence threshold, a model's precision tends to go up and its recall tends to go down.

 At a very low threshold, you accept a large number of predictions.
 This includes many low-confidence predictions, which are more likely to be false positives, so the precision will be very low.
-This, meaning that there are fewer false negatives, so the recall will be very high.
+However, it is likely that this large set of predictions includes most or all of the , meaning that there are fewer false negatives and thus the recall will be very high.

 At a very high threshold, you accept only a small number of high-confidence predictions.
-This is unlikely to include many false positives, so the precision will be high, but you are likely filtering out many correct results, causing a .
+This is unlikely to include many false positives, so the precision will be high, but you are likely filtering out many correct results, causing a

 One type of plot you will often see is a line plot showing P/R at difference confidence thresholds.
 This is called a *precision-confidence curve* or *recall-confidence curve*.